 Prior to joining CCMC, Tony worked for United Development Corporation (UDC) in Mill Creek, Washington for 18 years.
 There he was responsible for land development of a 3,200 home master-planned community.
 He served on the Mill Creek Community Association Board of Directors from 1986 to 2000, and provided valuable consultation on the Developer Transition Committee and Architectural Control Committee.
 Tony has served on homeowner association boards in Arizona and Washington and currently serves on the Board of Directors for Community Association Management Executives Organization (CAMEO) in Las Vegas.
 Tony earned his bachelor’s degree in geography, with an emphasis on urban planning, from the University of Wisconsin at Platteville.

 Joe Cook, Eastern Division President

-In 2017, Joe Cook was selected to lead the company’s newest division.
-His CCMC story began nearly 15 years ago when he joined our team as a club manager in Florida.
-Most recently, heserved as vice president, providing leadership and oversight to all CCMC communities in Houston, Texas.
+In 2017, Joe Cook was selected to form and lead the Eastern division.
+As division president, Joe is responsible for all CCMC operations in Florida and South Carolina.
+His CCMC story began nearly 15 years ago when he joined our team as a club manager for an active adult community in Florida.
+Most recently, he served as vice president, providing leadership and oversight to all CCMC communities in Houston, Texas.
 His experience with a diverse collection of residential, retail and commercial associations have added depth to his perspective.
 Known for his genuine spirit, Joe has a unique ability to build strong, sustainable relationships with residents, clients and team members.
 He holds his Association Management Specialist (AMS) and Professional Community Association Manager (PCAM) designations from the Community Associations Institute (CAI); as well as the Certified Manager of Community Associations (CMCA) from the Community Association Managers International Certification Board (CAMICB).